BY-LAWS: VIRGINIA DIVISION OF US FENCING, INC.

 - A quorum of the Executive Committee shall be a majority of the voting members.

 Nominations for officers may be made in person at the annual general meeting, or by letter of intent from a candidate and a seconding person, and/or by a nominating committee of the division, established by the Executive Committee.
 All nominations will be published to the membership if received by a current officer up to one week before the annual general meeting.
 Elections shall be held by secret ballot unless an open ballot is unanimously agreed upon.
 Elections of officers shall be made by vote in person or by written proxy.
 USA Fencing rules apply to voting in VA Division elections, “Members 18 and over, as of February 1st of the membership year, have the right to vote…” This applies to every level of USA Fencing membership except Non-Competitive and Single Day.

 First the election of a Chairman shall be completed.
 Second the election of a Vice-Chairman shall be completed.
-Third the election of 7 Members-at-Large shall be completed, by secret ballot in this manner: each voting member casts 7 votes for nominees; one for each of seven different nominees, or multiple votes in any combination for a smaller number of nominees so that the total number of votes is 7, including casting all seven votes for one nominee.
+Third the election of seven (7) Members-at-Large shall be completed, by secret ballot in this manner: each voting member casts seven (7) votes for nominees; one for each of seven different nominees, or multiple votes in any combination for a smaller number of nominees so that the total number of votes is seven (7), including casting all seven votes for one nominee.
 A nominee may vote for himself.
 Votes shall be cast in whole numbers, no fractions.
 The seven nominees with the highest total of votes become Members-at-Large.
 In the event of a tie for one of the 7 positions, a runoff shall be held.
 Immediately thereafter, the Members-at-Large best able to fill the roles of Secretary and Treasurer shall be nominated, and they shall be elected to those roles in that order by the voting members of the division (Note: the duties of Secretary and Treasurer may be combined and handled as a single position when appropriate.)